oskiegarcia/aws-eks-demo/README.md

 # SECTION I -- Client and EKS Cluster setup

 ## 1. AWS Environment setup
- - show the demo app that will be deployed to AWS
  - AWS user/roles setup
  - Cloud9 setup
    * Why Cloud9?, it has aws cli, golang, git